Engineering Summer Academy

 Take Flight and Earn Your Wings

-Students attending ESA are strongly encouraged to join us for our Take Flight sessions on May 3rd or June 21st.
-However, if students are unable to attend the first two orientation sessions, then we will take care of the main orientation items (class schedules and laptop distribution) during the first day of ESA, and attending the final Take Flight session on August 17th will not be required.
+Students attending ESA are strongly encouraged to join us for our Take Flight sessions on May 2nd or June 20th.
+However, if students are unable to attend the first two orientation sessions, then we will take care of the main orientation items (class schedules) during the first days of ESA, and attending the final Take Flight session on August 16th will not be required.
 Earn Your Wings (EYW), however, is still required for all new students.

 - If you attend Take Flight and EYW and pay before the Take Flight event, the cost will be $225.